-LGS 4: Open Space at Studholme Court, Finchley Road, NW3 7AE
+LGS 4: Green Space at Studholme Court, Finchley Road, NW3 7AE

 Studholme Court was constructed within an orchard on part of the garden of Marie Studholme's former Hampstead home.
 The site retains many trees, including fruit trees.
-The verdant setting, its trees and green space are highly valued by residents in the 53 family flats at Studholme Court, for their health and wellbeing and social events take place in summer, notably on the area area shaded mauve.
+The verdant setting, its trees and green space are highly valued by residents in the 53 family flats at Studholme Court, for their health and wellbeing and social events take place in summer.

 It is noted that Studholme Court is situated within a green space deficient area, yet consideration has already been given to developing the parcel of garden space fronting onto Finchley Road.
-To ensure the protection of the green space and verdant setting, the Plan seeks to designate the rectangular area shaded mauve as Local Green Space.
+To ensure the protection of the green space and verdant setting, the Plan seeks to designate the rectangular area as Local Green Space.

-Open Space at Studholme Court, Finchley Road.
-NW3 7AE: to be Designated Local Green Space
+Map 6 LGS 4 Green Space at Studholme Court, Finchley Road, NW3 7AE - Site Boundary

-LGS 4: Open space at Studholme Court, Finchley Road, NW3 7AE
+Photo 6: Green Space at Studholme Court, Finchley Road, NW3 7AE - Aerial View